Who is this information for?

 - A decreased sense of smell.
 Read more about Anosmia (loss of smell)

 Chronic rhinosinusitis is different from the more common form of rhinosinusitis (called acute rhinosinusitis), which is a temporary sinus infection that often occurs following colds.
 Chronic rhinosinusitis is a more persistent problem that requires a specific treatment approach.

 It is sometimes overlooked by both patients and healthcare providers because the symptoms are more low grade and chronic.

-If you have been treated for rhinosinusitis with antibiotics multiple times within a single year, or if you have two or more of the symptoms listed above much of the year, talk to your healthcare provider about whether you might have chronic rhinosinusitis.
+If you have been treated for rhinosinusitis or sinus infection with antibiotics multiple times within a single year, or if you have two or more of the symptoms listed above much of the year, talk to your healthcare provider about whether you might have chronic rhinosinusitis.

 Chronic Rhinosinusitis Causes